Introduction

 Three key economic questions

 All economic resources are scarce.
-As a result, every society must answer three key questions about allocating its resources:
+As a result, every society must answer three key questions about allocating its resources.
+Examine the following tabs to learn more about these questions.

 Utility, self-interest, and social interest